mvcds/my-library/carreer/development/programming/programming-tools/docker/Dockerfile.md

 - ARG — defines a [[variable]] to pass to [[Docker]] at [[build-time]].
 - ENTRYPOINT — provides command and arguments for an executing container.
 Arguments persist.
 - EXPOSE — exposes a [[port]].
-- VOLUME — creates a directory mount point to access and store persistent data.
+- VOLUME — creates a directory mount point to access and store persistent [[data]].

 # Effective Caching